keystroke3/recursive-heuristics/content/tutorials/a-different-way-to-think-about-recursion.md

 Ok so with those core pillars of functional programming in mind, we can tackle recursion.
 To answer the main question, here is my simple definition of recursion:

 **Recursion is when a function calls itself in its with different inputs until a base case is reached**.
-It's not a perfect definition, but it captures everything that is needed to understand this article.
+It's not a perfect definition, but it captures everything that is needed for our purposes today.
 A recursive function, if written correctly, is an example of a pure function.
 It takes some input and iterates over it and produces some output and does not mutate any external states.
 Recursive functions must also have a return value otherwise the loop will never end, or in the case of Python, you would reach the maximum allowed recursion depth.

-### Example
+### Factorial Example

 A simple example of a recursive function is a factorial calculator function: